Unification of Italy: Carbonari

-One of the most influential revolutionary groups was the Carboneria, a secret political discussion group formed in Southern Italy early in the 19th century; the members were called Carbonari.
+One of the most influential revolutionary groups was the Carbonari, a secret political discussion group formed in southern Italy early in the 19th century.
 After 1815, Freemasonry in Italy was repressed and discredited due to its French connections.
-A void was left that the Carboneria filled with a movement that closely resembled Freemasonry but with a commitment to Italian nationalism and no association with Napoleon and his government.
+A void was left that the Carbonari filled with a movement that closely resembled Freemasonry but with a commitment to Italian nationalism and no association with Napoleon and his government.
 The response came from middle-class professionals and businessmen and some intellectuals.
-The Carboneria disowned Napoleon but nevertheless were inspired by the principles of the French Revolution regarding liberty, equality and fraternity.
+The Carbonari disowned Napoleon but nevertheless were inspired by the principles of the French Revolution regarding liberty, equality and fraternity.
 They developed their own rituals and were strongly anticlerical.
-The Carboneria movement spread across Italy.
+The Carbonari movement spread across Italy.

-Conservative governments feared the Carboneria, imposing stiff penalties on men discovered to be members.
+Conservative governments feared the Carbonari, imposing stiff penalties on men discovered to be members.
 Nevertheless, the movement survived and continued to be a source of political turmoil in Italy from 1820 until after unification.
-The Carbonari condemned Napoleon III (who, as a young man, had fought on their side) to death for failing to unite Italy, and the group almost succeeded in assassinating him in 1858, when Felice Orsini, Giovanni Andrea Pieri, Carlo Di Rudio and Andrea Gomez launched three bombs at him.
+The Carbonari condemned Napoleon III (who, as a young man, had fought on their side) to death for failing to unite Italy, and the group almost succeeded in assassinating him in 1858, when Felice Orsini, Giovanni Andrea Pieri, Carlo Di Rudio and Andrea Gomez threw three bombs at him.
 Many leaders of the unification movement were at one time or other members of this organization.
 The chief purpose was to defeat tyranny and to establish constitutional government.
-Though contributing some service to the cause of Italian unity, historians such as Cornelia Shiver doubt that their achievements were proportional to their pretensions.
+Although contributing some service to the cause of Italian unity, historians such as Cornelia Shiver doubt that their achievements were proportional to their pretensions.

 Giuseppe Mazzini and Giuseppe Garibaldi

 Many leading Carbonari revolutionaries wanted a republic, two of the most prominent being Giuseppe Mazzini and Giuseppe Garibaldi.
 Mazzini's activity in revolutionary movements caused him to be imprisoned soon after he joined.
 While in prison, he concluded that Italy could − and therefore should − be unified, and he formulated a program for establishing a free, independent, and republican nation with Rome as its capital.
-Following his release in 1831, he went to Marseille in France, where he organized a new political society called La Giovine Italia (Young Italy), whose mottos were "Dio e Popolo" (God and People) and "Unione, Forza e Libertà" (Union, Strength and Freedom), which sought the unification of Italy.
+Following his release in 1831, he went to Marseille in France, where he organized a new political society called La Giovine Italia (Young Italy), whose mottos were "Dio e Popolo" ('God and People') and "Unione, Forza e Libertà" ('Union, Strength and Freedom"), which sought the unification of Italy.